 The event was a mixture of formal and social with the students being addressed by the Dean and various other Heads of School, followed by a reception and the opportunity to meet their fellow classmates and campus staff.

-At the end of the event, all students were presented with a ‘Welcome Pack’ – a branded presentation box containing a number of useful items the school felt would benefit the student.
-And, Design Inc are proud to have been involved in the strategy, design & production of these boxes.
+At the end of the event, all attendees were presented with a ‘student welcome pack’ – a branded presentation box containing a number of useful items the school felt would benefit the student.
+And, Design Inc are proud to have been involved in the strategy, design & production of these packs.